Is there VAT on train tickets in the UK? Don’t get derailed by hidden costs

 You’ll then receive a VAT refund that includes VAT charged as part of travel expenses if you’ve shelled out more on VAT for things you’ve had to buy as a business, versus things you’ve sold as a business.

 Remember that to be eligible for a refund you must meet all the necessary VAT compliance rules and regulations.
-HMRC may review your VAT refund claim, and request additional documentation or information to support your claim.
-So it's essential to maintain accurate records and be prepared to provide any relevant documentation.
+HMRC may review your VAT refund claim and request additional documentation or information to support your claim.
+To make sure you’re eligible, it's essential to maintain accurate records and be prepared to provide any relevant documentation.

 Pleo and train tickets?
 A match made in heaven